Eigenvalues of non-hermitian random matrices and Brown measure of non-normal operators: hermitian reduction and linearization method: Brown measure of polynomials in free variables

 \begin{remark} In \cite{BV-reg} it is shown that under the same hypotheses, if $x=x\gwia$ and $y=y\gwia$, then $\omega_1'(\lambda)\mathbb E_{\mathbb C\langle x\rangle}[p]$ is a projection.
 It would be interesting to determine whether $\mathbb E_{\mathbb C\langle x,x\gwia\rangle}[q]$ and $ \mathbb E_{\mathbb C\langle x,x\gwia\rangle}[p]$ are themselves multiples of projections. \end{remark}

 \begin{remark} Let us note that, regrettably, the limits $\lim_{\epsilon\downarrow0}\G_{X+Y}(i\epsilon)$ in general will not provide the value of the Cauchy-Stieltjes transform in $\lambda$.
 Indeed, assume that $x=x\gwia$ and $y=y\gwia$, neither a multiple of the identity.
-Then it is known that, roughly speaking, $G_{x+y}$ extends continuously to the real line and $G_{x+y}(r)\in\mathbb C^-$ has an analytic extension around $r$ for most points in the spectrum of $x+y$.
+Then it is known that, roughly speaking, $G_{x+y}$ extends continuously to the real line and $G_{x+y}(r)\in\mathbb C^-$ (the lower half plane of $\C$) has an analytic extension around $r$ for most points in the spectrum of $x+y$.
 However, for $\lambda=r$ being one of those points in the spectrum of $x+y$, we have

 which is simply the Hilbert transform of $\mu_{x+y}$ evaluated at $r$, a real number.
 On the bright side, note that this limit {\em does} exist for all $r\in\mathbb R$, with the exception of those points $r$ where $G_{x+y}$ is infinite (and it is known that there are only finitely many such points).
 On the even brighter side, the $(1,1)$ entry will provide through the same argument the imaginary part of $G_{x+y}(r)$.
 Of course, it is natural that it should be so, because otherwise we would have $\frac{\partial}{\partial\overline{\lambda}}G_{x+y}(r)=0$ for most points $r$ in the spectrum of $x+y$.
 This simple example shows us that $\lambda\mapsto\G_{X+Y}(0)$ has little chance of being generally continuous, and, in particular, that \cite[Theorem 3.3 (3)]{B-PTRF} does not hold in the operator-valued context. \end{remark} We dare nevertheless to make the following conjecture. \begin{conjecture} If $x,y\in\mathfrak A$ are $\star$-free w.r.t. the trace state $\phi$ and the spectrum of each contains more than one point, then the function $\mathbb C\ni\lambda\mapsto\G_{X+Y}(0)$ is continuous when restricted to each component of the spectrum of $x+y$.
 The points of discontinuity of $\mathbb C\ni\lambda \mapsto\G_{X+Y}(0)$ belong to the closure of the resolvent of $x+y$. \end{conjecture}